A member of my coaching program asked a question about the legality of using a pseudonym or alias when writing marketing communications.

 Of course, before you ultimately decide to use an alias, particularly if you’re concerned about whether or not you’re crossing a line, consult with an attorney.

 I’m not a lawyer and the above should not be construed as legal advice.
 Plus, this article should be viewed only as a partial or general opinion and commentary, as every individual case is unique.

-It is based on my years of experience, especially working with doctors and lawyers in my early career when I first established my company, The Success Doctor, Inc., which used to focus strictly on doctors and service professionals.
+It is based on my years of experience, especially working with doctors and lawyers in my early career when I first established my company, originally called The Success Doctor, Inc., which used to focus strictly on doctors and service professionals.

 Finally, props go out to my friend Mike Young, Esquire, an Internet marketing lawyer who reviewed my response.
 (Thanks, Mike!)